-A kid screaming and making a scene has a way of destroying patience.
-It’s even worse in public when parents have to contend with judgmental looks from the people around them.
-Eventually, a parent may want to clap their hand over the kid’s mouth to make them quiet.
-Some parents are aghast at this.
-Some parents are glad someone finally did something.
-But covering a kid’s mouth is not the best course of action.
-You are likely teaching your child that they cannot, in fact, take care of themselves.
-These lessons that are going to complicate parenting later on.
+Dealing with a screaming kid has a way of destroying patience.
+It’s even worse in public, when parents have to contend with judgmental looks from the people around them.
+But kids don’t care about optics.
+Your first instinct may be to clap your hand over the kid’s mouth, scream back, or run away.
+But those options are neither effective nor productive.
+You are likely teaching your child that they cannot, in fact, take care of themselves, which will complicate things later on.

 “First, it sends the message that the child is incapable of quieting down on their own and requires adult intervention,” says Dr. Wendela Whitcomb Marsh, a board-certified behavior analyst.
 “Second, it sends a message that it is okay for bigger, stronger people to physically enforce their will on younger, smaller people.
 Third, children imitate and learn from observing their parents’ behavior.”

 This last point is particularly chilling.
 March encourages parents to consider the consequences of a child mimicking clasping a hand over another child’s mouth.
-The behavior could be at least problematic in preschool.
-But it could be potentially harmful to a baby sibling, for instance.
+At best, that behavior causes problems at preschool.
+At worst, it seriously harms a baby sibling.

-So how, then, should parents quiet down a loud kid?
+So how, then, should parents quiet down a screaming kid?
 Marsh suggests four steps, bearing the somewhat-unwieldy name of the Four Ss: Stop, Squat, Shhh, and Sing.

 The Four S’s can be applied anywhere, but if a parent can remove the child from a stressful situation, they should do it.
 “Leave the movie or church service or party and just walk around calmly holding your child while they calm down,” advises Marsh.
 “If you can’t leave, such as on an airplane, hold your child in a comforting position with your mouth near their ear and whisper-sing, slowly and calmly, while moving in whatever way they find comforting.
 They need to feel loved and comforted, not squashed or smooshed.
 The other people on the airplane have heard a child cry before, and they will survive.”

 A parent’s first obligation is to their child, after all, and not to the sensitivities of the strangers around them.
-Some may think this spoils a child, but there’s a vast gulf between indulging a kid’s every whim and providing the basic empathy of a parent.
+Some may think this spoils a child, but there’s a vast gulf between indulging a kid’s every whim and providing basic parental love and empathy.
 A child who trusts their parents is more likely to calm down, in any case.

 Four Step to Quieting Down a Kid Screaming